 All directors and shareholders must be given written notice of any general meeting well in advance.
 The notice period is usually 14 days, although the articles can require a longer notice period, such as 21 days.

 A meeting can usually be held on shorter notice - including immediately - if the holders of shares carrying 90% of the company's voting rights agree it can (although the articles of association may specify a higher percentage).

 Decisions at general meetings are passed either as ordinary resolutions, that can be passed by a simple majority of votes cast, or special resolutions, that require a 75% majority of votes cast.
 Copies of all special resolutions, and some ordinary resolutions, passed at a general meeting must be filed with Companies House within 15 days.

 16. Who is responsible and what happens if the law is broken?

 The company's directors have primary responsibility for ensuring that the company meets the requirements of the Companies Act.
 The directors and any company secretary can be held jointly liable for failing to do so.
 (If the company fails to file accounts, the directors are solely responsible, not the company secretary.)

 17. Some directors are worried about activists finding out where they live.
 Can I keep directors' residential addresses confidential?

-From 1 October 2009, new directors can give their companies a service address (for example, 'the company's registered office') to go in the company's register of directors, and to notify to Companies House.
+Since 1 October 2009, new directors can give their companies a service address (for example, 'the company's registered office') to go in the company's register of directors, and to notify to Companies House.
 This address remains publicly available.
 (Previously directors always had to give their residential addresses to their company, to go in the company's register of directors and on public record at Companies House.)